ShivamTripathi028/rak-chatbot-backend/product-categories/real-iot-solutions/real-iot-kit/quickstart.md

 Additionally, it is important to consider the area and placement of the device.
 If it is mounted in an area where the LoRaWAN gateway cannot reach, such as a location too far away or has many walls and blockages, it can cause attenuation of the signal.

-You can check for possible issues on the Datacake platform by going to its status page <a href="https://datacake-status.com" target="_blank">Datacake Status</a>.
+You can check for possible issues on the Datacake platform by going to its status page [Datacake Status](https://datacake-status.com).
 You can see if there is downtime on the platform or if issues are being solved.

 ### How to Claim the Device to Your Account?